alexanderholyk/ML_in_Streamlit/README.md

 Display the prediction probability using the model's .predict_proba() method.
 Style the output with color.
 For example, show positive predictions in green and negative predictions in red.
 (Hint: st.success() and st.error())

+### And for the second part, where we add Docker:

+#### Homework Assignment: Packaging Your Streamlit App with Docker

+Objective: The goal of this assignment is to take the sentiment analysis application you built in Assignment 1 and package it into a standard, reproducible container using Docker.
+This is a foundational skill for deploying machine learning models in a real-world production environment as mentioned in class.
+You must have Docker installed and running on your machine for this assignment.

+Due Date: Thursday, 3rd July.
+11.59 pm MT

+#### Tasks & Project Structure

+You will create several new files to containerize your application.
+When you are finished, your project folder should look like this:

+.
+├── .gitignore
+├── Dockerfile
+├── Makefile
+├── README.md
+├── app.py
+├── requirements.txt
+└── model.pkl

+**Step 1: Create a .gitignore file**

+- This file tells Git which files or folders to ignore.

+- Create a .gitignore file and add entries for common Python artifacts (e.g., __pycache__/, .pyc) and any local environment files (e.g., *.env).

+**Step 2: Create a Dockerfile**

+- This is the blueprint for building your Docker image.

+- Your Dockerfile must perform the following steps:

+    1. Start from an official Python base image (e.g., python:3.9-slim).

+    2. Set a working directory inside the container (e.g., /app).

+    3. Copy the requirements.txt file into the container.

+    4. Install the Python dependencies using pip.

+    5. Copy the rest of your application files (app.py) into the container.

+    6. Expose the port that Streamlit runs on (default is 8501).

+    7. Define the command (CMD) to run the Streamlit app when the container starts.

+**Step 3: Create a Makefile**

+- A Makefile simplifies complex Docker commands into simple ones.
+This is a common practice in many development teams.

+- Your Makefile should provide at least three commands:

+    - build: This command should build the Docker image and give it a name (e.g., sentiment-app).

+    - run: This command should run a container from your image, mapping the container's port to a port on your local machine so you can access the app in your browser.

+    - clean: This command should delete the image.

+**Step 4: Create a README.md file**

+- This is the instruction manual for your project.

+- Your README.md must include:

+    1. A brief description of the project.

+    2. A "Prerequisites" section listing what a user needs to run it (i.e., Docker).

+    3. A "How to Run" section with clear, step-by-step instructions on how to use your Makefile to build and run the application.
+It should tell the user what URL to visit in their browser (e.g., http://localhost:8501).

+#### Submission Guidelines

+To receive full grade, you must push all the files to the GitHub repository you create for Assignment 1 (make sure it's public or add my email if you want to keep it private: rahimrasool17@gmail.com).

+You only have to add the GitHub URL when submitting the assignment.
+This is a solo assignment so you should not pair up for this specific assignment.
+However, you are not restricted to seek help or get support from each other.

+The most important aspect of this assignment is reproducibility.
+Therefore, before submitting, please test running the app on the container in a new computer or environment to ensure it's working correctly.
+The bottom-line is that when I clone your repos, I should be able to smoothly run the app with simple make commands and easy-to-follow README.